malklera/sliner/README.md

 Line Editing
 ------------

-The following line editing commands are supported on platforms and terminals that Liner supports:
+The following line editing commands are supported on Linux and are not really tested.

 Keystroke    | Action
 ---------    | ------